maknarfanar/researchbuddy/README.md

 # researchbuddy
-Chrome extension for internet research
+Browser extension for internet research

 The intent of this extension is to provide a toolkit that allows one to automate a few different research techniques when conducting research on the open internet.